KITrokopter/Documentation/manual.md

 Hardware setup:

  1. Place the cameras as high angled as possible with best more than 25 degrees between two camera line of sights.
-You should choose one main camera that is in the middle three cameras.
+You should choose one main camera that is in the middle of the three cameras.
  2. Plug the cameras in the computers, at most one camera per computer.